Cintakins/period-tracker/README.md

 * Froze the requirements into requirements.txt
 * Created Procfile
 * added menstrual-tracker app to allowed_hosts in settings.py
+* I had to create a runtime.txt file and put an earlier version of python into it to push to heroku main
 * Commit changes an pushed to heroku main